Integrating medical and behavioral benefits to help achieve whole-person health

 “It’s typically the medical spend that increases when behavioral health is not addressed,” Grassmuck says.
 “When we work directly with members to get them into appropriate behavioral health treatment, we’re likely to see savings on the medical side.”

-UnitedHealthcare uses a range of innovative offerings to provide employees access to quality care including digital and web resources such as myuhc.com® and liveandworkwell.com; mobile apps* including Talkspace®, AbleTo** and Sanvello™; advocacy support with access to behavioral health clinicians; and employer toolboxes with resources to help with culture, stigma and other related topics.
-In 2020, 56% of UnitedHealthcare’s behavioral health visits took place virtually.3
+UnitedHealthcare uses a range of innovative offerings to provide employees access to quality care, including digital and web resources, such as myuhc.com®; mobile apps4 including Self Care and AbleTo®5; advocacy support with access to behavioral health clinicians; and employer toolboxes with resources to help with culture, stigma and other related topics.
+Virtual visits are another service growing in popularity.
+In 2020, 56% of UnitedHealthcare behavioral health visits took place virtually.6

 Right care at the right time